tbrowder/Calendar/README.md

 **Calendar** is a Work in Progress (WIP).
 Please file an issue if there are any features you want added.
 Bug reports (issues) are always welcome.

+Useful features now working:

+  * Produce text calendar output to stdout, in one of 10+ languages, identical to the `cal` program found on Linux hosts.

+  * Show an example events CSV file for upcoming personalization of PDF wall calendars.

 SYNOPSIS
 ========